Aidaraly/ProjectBasedFinalProject/README.md

 # Purpose

-This is an International Ala-Too University project marking the studying Software Architecture & Design Patterns.
+This is an International Ala-Too University project marking the studying Project based Internships.
 It's purpose is to build a user friendly application that uses architecture patterns.